nurgling96/encrypter-decrypter/README.md

 # encrypter/decrypter
-by Caesa'r and Vigenere's methods in python 2.7
+by Caesar's and Vigenere's methods in python 2.7

-Just run 'crypt.py' for usage
+Just run `crypt.py` for usage